jrtaylor71/Smart-Thermostat-Alt-Firmware/DOCUMENTATION.md

 ## Conclusion

-The ESP32 Simple Thermostat represents a complete, professional-grade smart thermostat solution.
+The Smart Thermostat Alt Firmware represents a complete, professional-grade smart thermostat solution.
 With its combination of local control, smart home integration, and advanced HVAC features, it provides a cost-effective alternative to commercial smart thermostats while offering superior customization and control options.

 The addition of the custom PCB elevates this from a prototype to a production-ready solution suitable for permanent installation in residential and commercial environments.